 The reality is; your life may depend on losing belly fat and waist fat!

 There are two kinds of belly fat – deep down sneaky visceral fat and subcutaneous fat, deposited just below your skin for everyone to see.

-Wanting to know how to lose belly fat and waist fat usually concerns the obvious, noticeable subcutaneous fat.
+Wanting to know how to lose belly fat fast and waist fat usually concerns the obvious, noticeable subcutaneous fat.
 But visceral fat, hiding beneath the muscles surrounding your vital organs, is far more destructive.

 Because the more deep down visceral fat that you have, the higher your risk for heart disease, type 2 diabetes and other health problems.